moorepants/learn-multibody-dynamics/loads.rst

 A *force* is an abstraction we use to describe something that causes mass to move (e.g. accelerate from a stationary state).
-There are four `fundamental forces of nature`_ of which all other forces can be derived from.
+There are four `fundamental forces of nature`_ of which all other forces can be derived.
+We describe the resulting effect of these fundamental forces in this text.
 Moments and torques arise from forces and are useful in describing what causes distributed mass rotation.
 Forces, moments, and torques have magnitude and direction and thus we use vectors to describe them mathematically.

 .. _fundamental forces of nature: https://en.wikipedia.org/wiki/Force#Fundamental_interactions